aceerez/Dokcer-App/README.md

 in the midelle there is a big botton that load all the docker data to the main windows, now you can start working .

 # The bar menu:
-The bar menu is located in the top left of the main window and it has two menu .
+The bar menu is located in the top left of the main window and it has two menus .

 # File
-# load data:
+* load data:

 Load docker data to the app

-# new docker file:
+* new docker file:

-creat a new dockerfile using nano. fisrt name your file and when finished, save the file using Ctrl+O and then exit using Ctrl+Z. the new docker file will be placed in the dockerfiles directory.
+creat a new dockerfile using nano.

+fisrt name your file and when finished, save the file using Ctrl+O and then exit using Ctrl+Z. the new docker file will be placed in the dockerfiles directory.

-# edit docker file:
+* edit docker file:

 edit a docker file using nano,when finished, save the file using Ctrl+O and then exit using Ctrl+Z.

-# Exit:
+* Exit:

 Exit the App

 # Edit
 # Delete all containers:
-* This action will DELELTE ALL CONTAINERS . use it carefully.
+* This action will DELETE ALL CONTAINERS . use it carefully.
 # Delete all Images:
-* This action will DELELTE ALL Images . use it carefully.
+* This action will DELETE ALL Images . use it carefully.

 # The Containers window
 After the data is loaded into the container window, select any container form the list and press the right mouse key to open the option menu.